LouisJackman/volatile_thunk/content/posts/2020/12/06/creating-standalone-executables-from-lisp-with-quick-startup-times-in-2020/post.md

 from Lisp advocates.
 The community that surrounds [Clojure](https://clojure.org/), a Lisp dialect that runs on the Java Virtual Machine, often raise this solution.
 Just run a REPL as a daemon and keep it running for long periods of time.
-Ignore the problems of unintentionally accured state, despite programming in an ostensibly functional language.
+Ignore the problems of unintentionally accrued state, despite programming in an ostensibly functional language.
 This solution isn't so much an actual solution as an excuse for its (historically) bad startup times.